alaurentinoofficial/kafka-spark-examples/README.md

 ### String

-This example consists of simulating that the content trafficked in the topic is a simple text and that, as a result, it will be shown on the consumer's screen.
+This example consists of simulating that the content encoded in the topic is a simple text and that, as a result, it will be shown on the consumer's screen.

 To execute, you must execute the producer and in another terminal the consumer